seamusokeeffe/electricity_price_forcasting/Documentation.md

 <div align="center">
     <img src="images\Elastic_net_coef.png" alt=" " width="600"/>
-    <p><strong>Figure 11:</strong> Elastic Net Coefficient Values.</p>
+    <p><strong>Figure 12:</strong> Elastic Net Coefficient Values.</p>
 </div>

 <br />

-Hyperparameters for the regularised linear models (lasso, ridge, and elastic net) were selected to minimise validation MAE while avoiding overfitting, with the optimal parameters shown in Table 4 above.
-The fitted coefficient values for these models are displayed in Figures 9-11 above.
+Hyperparameters for the regularised linear models (lasso, ridge, and elastic net) were selected to minimise validation MAE while avoiding overfitting, with the optimal parameters shown in table 4 above.
+The fitted coefficient values for these models are displayed in figures 10-12 above.
 Sparsity is introduced by the Lasso and Elastic Net models, as both have only 11 and 10 non-zero coefficients, respectively.
 In contrast, the Ridge model has significantly more non-zero coefficients, making it more complex than the Lasso and Elastic Net models.
 This complexity is also reflected in its optimal alpha value, which is several orders of magnitude greater than the optimal alpha values for the simpler Lasso and Elastic Net models.

 **GAM**